aolivier23/skyline/README.md

 - Each of these three modes is a MouseController.
 A MouseController has a handleInput() function and a drawGUI() function.
 In edepViewer, I was marginally successful returning a `std::unique_ptr<State>` from every function that could result in a state change.

+##Path Tracing Kernel Upgrades

+- Next stop: textures for the skybox
+- Realized how to do cubemap on a cube without branching.
+Get normal at intersection.
+  For each of 3 directions, take dot product with a vector with magnitude a little bigger than 1.
+Truncate to an integer, add 1, and keep track of places as "ternary" numbers.
+Index into texture array is sum of 3 directions.
+Multiply by 6 (number of textures) to hash textures for different materials.
+It's all arithmetic, so there's no branching!
+- Use the above dot product trick to sort rays by material they intersect.
+I think I've put rays onto a stack before in some gdmlRaytrace tests.
+Basically, the end position of the stack is updated with atomic operations.
+Doing that for every face of every cube seems chaotic though.
+I guess that's the point of putting all of those engine knobs into the GUI!
+- TODO: Put geometry in `__local`.
+Should speed up memory accesses a lot, and I don't expect to ever need more than about 10^3 buildings.
+Maybe detect that situation at runtime and use a different kernel.
+- For 2D BVH (city blocks), keep track of current cell as starting point for next bounce.
+I'm not yet sure how well variable-sized cells will work out.
+If I'm just storing indices to adjacent cells, that's probably OK.
+Cell size seems like a good way for an optimizer to play with the geometry asynchronously.
+- More sophisticated camera model: camera height and lens curvature.
+For the latter, project pixels onto a sphere instead of a plane.
+- Realized that I do have something to gain from a ray stack when I'm running with multiple samples per frame.
+"Fast" pixels can get a starting ray from "slower" pixels to handle one sample.
+Seems like samples should be independent given that I can handle all bounces at once.
+I remember global atomic operations being a major source of slowdown, so I guess I should only do all of this for rays close to each other.
+Swapping out kernels dynamically from the engine GUI is starting to sound more interesting.